Contextual Bandits with Stochastic Experts

 We compare against Vopal Wabbit implementations of the following algorithms: $(i)$ $\epsilon$-greedy~\cite{langford2008epoch} - parameter set at '--epsilon 0.06'. $(ii)$ First (Greedily selects best expert) - parameter set at '--first 100'. $(iii)$ Online Cover~\cite{agarwal2014taming} - parameter set at '--cover 5' $(iv)$ Bagging (Simulates Thompson Sampling through bagged classifiers) - parameter set at '--bag 7'.

-{\bf Drug Consumption Data: } This dataset~\cite{fehrman2017five} is a part of UCI repository.
-It has data from $1885$ respondents with $32$ dimensional continuous features (contexts) and their history of drug use.
-There are $19$ drugs under study ($19$ arms).
-For each entry, if the bandit algorithm selects the drug most recently used, the reward observed is $1$, o.w. $0$ reward is observed.
+{\bf Yeast Data: } This dataset~\cite{horton1996probabilistic} is a part of UCI repository.
+It has data from $1484$ instances with $8$ dimensional continuous features (contexts).
+There are $10$ different localization sites for protiens that can be used as classes or labels ($10$ arms).
 The performance of the algorithms are shown in Fig.~\ref{fig:drug}.
-We see that D-UCB (Algorithm~\ref{alg:batched}) with median of moments clearly performs the best in terms of average loss, followed by D-UCB with the clipped estimator.
-D-UCB with median of moments converges to an average loss of $0.4$ within $1885$ samples.
+We see that D-UCB (Algorithm~\ref{alg:batched}) with median of moments clearly performs the best in terms of average loss, followed by the bagging approach.
+D-UCB with median of moments converges to an average loss of $0.61$ while that of bagging is $0.63$.